 A small business website cost analysis must include hosting.
 Hosting is what actually runs the website.
 Hosting can be extremely confusing for people unfamiliar with what it is and what the differences are between hosts and plans.

 There are too many hosts and too many different types of plans to go into great detail here, but the important thing to realize is the cost to host a small business website can be substantial and choosing a host is very important.
-Fortunately, for small businesses that don’t require high-end, specialized hosting options, there are many cost-effective solutions.

-A website requires regular maintenance to continue running smoothly.
+A website requires regular care or maintenance to continue running smoothly.
 The extent of the maintenance varies greatly from site to site depending on the requirements.
 Some small, static sites only need the back-end systems to be updated on a regular basis.
 However; other sites not only require back-end updates but also content updates, product updates, and other types of maintenance.

 Software Licensing Fees

 As mentioned previously, software plugins are needed to perform certain functions on a website.
 Sometimes plugins are free or can be purchased for a one-time fee, but most plugins require a subscription.

 These software subscriptions can really affect the small business website cost.
 The needed plugins who pays for them should be agreed upon prior to purchase and installation.
 Some designers have agency licenses that allow them to resell the software to their clients directly.
 Others require the clients to pay the individual software companies directly for the plugins.
 A good designer outlines these payment structures and expectations clearly for the small business owner.

 Other Operating Costs

 Domain name registration, hosting, maintenance, and software license fees are the major operating costs for a small business website.
 While these are some of the factors, this is not an all-inclusive list.
 Virtually every small business website will incur the operating costs mentioned above, but there are other optional operating costs to consider as well.
 Some of these include website security monitoring and malware protection, content management, and search engine optimization services.